Time Regained

 Time Regained, Marcel Proust

 Yes, we were stopped.
 However, the time wasn’t lost — it was regained.
 Flooding amid climate change and environmental challenges are the most important issues for Venice.
 During the COVID period, the city showed significant progress.
 In 2020, Venice was able to block floodwater thanks to the activation of its long-awaited flood barriers MoSE (Modulo Sperimentale Elettromeccanico).
-Venice’s ban on cruise ships was put in place and it could be a vital step toward saving the lagoon’s fragile ecosystem.
+Venice’s ban on cruise ships was put in place and it could be a vital step towards saving the lagoon’s fragile ecosystem.
 The city’s new visitor tracking system could help create more sustainable tourism.
 All of these were done by people, and in turn, nature reacted.
 The series begins with the photograph Recovery, which is very symbolic and important.
 I had worked in Venice for many years and had never seen fish there.
 One day, between the COVID-19 lockdowns of 2021, running past the Bacino Orseolo Gondola Station, located just behind St. Mark’s Square, I could not believe my eyes — the fish had returned to the city and there were more of them than gondolas.

 Lost Time or Regained is a personal choice that extends beyond the lockdowns.

-🡓 Click on a photo to open the full-screen gallery
+🡓 Click on a photo to open the full-screen gallery and see the titles

 © Eva Vasilyeva 2021